sUNC-Utilities/docs.sunc.su/docs/Metatable/setrawmetatable.md

 `#!luau setrawmetatable` forcibly sets the metatable of a value, bypassing the `#!luau __metatable` protection field.

-This is typically used when overriding or injecting behavior into Roblox objects or tables that would otherwise restrict modification.

 ```luau
 function setrawmetatable<T>(object: T, metatable: { any }): T
 ```